bbauska/JS-Notes4Pros/README.md

 0
 1
 2
-The advantages from the for.of loop are:
+The advantages from the for...of loop are:
-This is the most concise, direct syntax yet for looping through array elements It avoids all the pitfalls of for.in
+This is the most concise, direct syntax yet for looping through array elements It avoids all the pitfalls of for...in
-Unlike forEach(), it works with break, continue, and return Support of for.of in other collections
+Unlike forEach(), it works with break, continue, and return Support of for...of in other collections
 Strings
-for.of will treat a string as a sequence of Unicode characters: const string = "abc";
+for...of will treat a string as a sequence of Unicode characters: const string = "abc";
 for (let chr of string) {
 console.log(chr);